mrocklin/blog/_posts/work/2015-12-29-disk-bandwidth.md

 Analysis
 --------

-We see that this particular hard drive really wants to write data in chunksizes of 1-100 MB.
-If we can arrange our data so that we consistently pull off larger blocks of data at a time then we can stream through data quite quickly at 500 MB/s.
+We see that this particular hard drive wants to read/write data in chunksizes of 1-100 MB.
+If we can arrange our data so that we consistently pull off larger blocks of data at a time then we can read through data quite quickly at 500 MB/s.
 We can churn through a 30 GB dataset in one minute.
 Sophisticated file formats take advantage of this by storing similar data consecutively.
 For example column stores store all data within a single column